smart48/larak8/README.md

 ```

 and to check it has been created and is running we can use `kubectl get pv`

+### Read Write Many Setup with NFS Sserver

+A[Read Write Many Setup at DO](https://www.digitalocean.com/community/tutorials/how-to-set-up-readwritemany-rwx-persistent-volumes-with-nfs-on-digitalocean-kubernetes) is possible with an NFS server so you can share data across Droplets or Nodes.
+This setup is not used in our current deployment.

+_DigitalOcean’s default Block Storage CSI solution is unable to support mounting one block storage volume to many Droplets simultaneously.
+This means that this is a ReadWriteOnce (RWO) solution, since the volume is confined to one node.
+The Network File System (NFS) protocol, on the other hand, does support exporting the same share to many consumers.
+This is called ReadWriteMany (RWX), because many nodes can mount the volume as read-write.
+We can therefore use an NFS server within our cluster to provide storage that can leverage the reliable backing of DigitalOcean Block Storage with the flexibility of NFS shares._

+### Digital Ocean Spaces

+Spaces usage for storage [via the Spaces API should also be possible](https://www.digitalocean.com/docs/kubernetes/).

 ## Access Pod/Container